Bmdawley22/P2P/README.md

 TODO:
+-   get CSS formatting figured out for sportsList
 -   change getData to getUsers
 -   use getUsers in findActiveUser
-- separate css for each ejs file
+-   eparate css for each ejs file

 ideas